paycoreio/docs/docs/products/account/access-control.md

 "Access control" is intended to delimit User access to different Dashboard sections  through User Roles assignment.

-PayCore.io implements multi-user access, which allows one user to use several independent organization accounts and switch between them.
+{{custom.company_name}} implements multi-user access, which allows one user to use several independent organization accounts and switch between them.

 It is divided into **2 parts**: